stackmon/status-dashboard/README.md

 export FLASK_APP=status_dashboard.py
 flask db upgrade  # Initialize DB flask --debug run

+flask db stamp head # to start the upgrade db models
 ```

 ## Bootstraping

-It is possible to bootstrap DB with some initial data
+It is possible to bootstrap DB with some initial data.
+To create and purge the test data run the command:
 ```
 flask bootstrap provision
+flask bootstrap purge
 ```

 ## Architecture